Antibody-based diagnostics and therapeutics

 Research Partnerships and Collaborations

 Liselo has active collaborations with the Lesotho Department of Agriculture, the North West Agriculture department in South Africa.
-Collaboration with academia around the world play an important role in unlocking the value of innovation in universities.
-Collaborations include: The Entomology Department at the University of the North West, the Centre for Nanoscale Systems (CNS) at Harvard University, Inqubate at University of Kwa-Zulu Natal, the University of Cape Town, the University of Pretoria, and the Council for Scientific and Industrial Research (CSIR).
+Collaboration with academia around the world plays an important role in unlocking the value of innovation in universities.
+Collaborations include the Biopharming Research Unit of the University of Cape Town, The Entomology Department at the University of the North West, the Centre for Nanoscale Systems (CNS) at Harvard University, the Central Univerity of Technology in the Free State, the University of Kwa-Zulu Natal, and the Council for Scientific and Industrial Research (CSIR).

-Liselo is part of the “New Grain” consortium, which is currently co-coordinating the introduction of Quinoa to Lesotho, and the development of a pathogen free seed-bank for the SADC region.
-This represents a significant regional strategy to improve food security through the introduction of nutritious drought resistant crops like Quinoa.
+Liselo is part of the “NuGrainSA Consortium”, which is currently co-coordinating the introduction of Quinoa to Lesotho, and the development of a pathogen-free seed bank for the SADC region.
+This represents a significant regional strategy to improve food security through the introduction of nutritious climate-smart crops like Quinoa.

-Collaboration with universities and other research institutions around the world, has allowed the development of a test kit platform, resulting in the development of a number of rapid point-of-care diagnostics kits including:
+Collaboration with universities and other research institutions around the world has allowed the development of a test kit platform, resulting in the ongoing development of a number of rapid point-of-care diagnostics.